 THINGS AND ACTIVITIES TO AVOID WHILE TAKING CEFPODOXIME PROXETIL:

 Cefpodoxime Proxetil being an antibiotic medication can cause diarrhea.
-Do not take any type of diarrhea medications without consulting your doctor.
+Do not take any type of diarrhea medications without consulting you’re doctor.

 • Joint Paint

 CEFPODOXIME PROXETIL DOSING INFORMATION: